apache/mesos/docs/upgrades.md

 <a name="1-5-x-relative-disk-source-root-path"></a>

 * The fields `Resource.disk.source.path.root` and `Resource.disk.source.mount.root` can now be set to relative paths to an agent's work directory.
 The containerizers will interpret the paths based on the `--work_dir` flag on an agent.

+<a name="1-5-x-get-containers"></a>

+* The agent operator API call `GET_CONTAINERS` has been updated to support listing nested or standalone containers.
+One can specify the following fields in the request:
+  * `show_nested`: Whether to show nested containers.
+  * `show_standalone`: Whether to show standalone containers.

 ## Upgrading from 1.3.x to 1.4.x ##